rptaylor/kapel/README.md

   - For large production deployments (examples are based on a cluster with about 125 nodes and 7000 cores):
     - Increase `.Values.prometheus.querySpec.timeout` (e.g. ~ 1800s) to allow long queries to succeed.
     - Apply sufficient CPU and memory resource requests and limits.

+Pods must specify CPU resource requests in order to be accounted.
+All pods in a specified namespace will be accounted.
+To do accounting for different projects in multiple namespaces, a KAPEL chart can be installed and configured for each one.

 ## Configuration
 - See [kube-prometheus-example.yaml](docs/kube-prometheus-example.yaml) for an example values file to use for installation of the Bitnami kube-prometheus Helm chart.